newrelic/newrelic-salesforce-exporter/cmd/nr-salesforce-eventlog/README.md

 | --- | --- | --- |
 | Text | Yes | N/A |

 A descriptive instance name.
-Names should be unique to avoid conflicts when the same cache is used for various instances, and for better separation of data.
+Names should be unique to avoid conflicts when the same cache or the same New Relic account is used for multiple instances.
+The attribute `sf.instance.name`, included on every generated event and log, contains this value, and can be used to filter data from different instances.

 #### - `apiVer`